From time to time employers may conduct a workplace investigation into conduct in the workplace. Workplace investigations can arise when:

 - There are allegations of sexual harassment;

-- There are allegations of sex, race or other forms of discrimination;
+- There are allegations of sexual or racial discrimination, or other forms of discrimination;

 - There are allegations of bullying; and/or

 It is important that all participants in workplace investigations – employers, as well as employees who have made allegations, or against whom allegations have been made, are aware of their rights, responsibilities and potential exposure.

 There are no legal requirements as to the conduct of a workplace investigations.
 Employers may elect to conduct the investigation internally (with varying degrees of formality), by a lawyer (which may then create some confidentiality through legal professional privilege) or by an external investigator.
 The type of investigation should be determined by reference to the subject matter and the size and capacity of the organisation.

 However, if principles of procedural fairness are not afforded to each of the participants, the findings of the investigations may be more vulnerable to challenge in unfair dismissal or other legal proceedings.